 But, if there is too much humidity, then this can also cause difficulties with their breathing.
 This shouldn’t be a problem for most people, but if you live in a hot environment where it rains often, then this is something that you can expect to or already do experience on a pretty frequent basis.

 In order to lower your humidity levels, you’ll need a dehumidifier.
 Leopard geckos can live in conditions with high humidity for a short amount of time, but because they aren’t tropical animals, it can cause them harm if they are subjected to it for too long.

-With that said, I suggest looking into getting a dehumidifier like this one from Amazon.
+With that said, I suggest looking into getting a dehumidifier.
 Your tank’s humidity is directly affected by the humidity in the room in which it’s staying in.
 So, by having a dehumidifier plugged up, you’ll not only improve the quality of your breathing, but you’ll ensure that your leopard gecko is staying in safe humidity ranges as well.

 In addition to that, removing moisture-holding substrates and replacing them with solid substrates such as tile or rock slate will help keep the humidity down as well.
 If you have a humidity gauge (which all leopard geckos owners should), then the percentage it should always read is 30%-40% at all times.

 Anything higher or lower than that may put your leopard gecko at risk of experiencing issues with their breathing.
 For a good hygrometer or monitor for the humidity levels in your tank, check this one out here.